-This CEOS-ARD for Synthetic Aperture Radar PFS incorporates, into a single generic document, the following four CEOS-ARD SAR specifications endorsed by CEOS Land Surface Imaging-Virtual Constellation (CEOS LSI-VC):
+This CEOS-ARD for Synthetic Aperture Radar PFS incorporates, into a single generic document, the following five CEOS-ARD SAR specifications endorsed by CEOS Land Surface Imaging-Virtual Constellation (CEOS LSI-VC):

 - Normalised Radar Backscatter [version 5.5]

 - Polarimetric Radar [version 3.5]

 - Ocean Radar Backscatter [version 1.0]

-- Geocoded Single-Look Complex [version 1.0]
+- Geocoded Single-Look Complex [version 1.1]

+- Interferometric SAR [version 1.2]

 The CEOS-ARD Normalised Radar Backscatter [NRB] specification describes products that have been subject to Radiometric Terrain Correction (RTC) and are provided in the Gamma-Nought (γ_T^0) backscatter convention (Small, 2011), which mitigates the variations from diverse observation geometries and is recommended for most land applications.
 An additional metadata layer can be optionally provided for conversion of γ_T^0 to Sigma-Nought (σ_T^0) backscatter layer for compatibility with legacy software or numerical models.
 As the [NRB] product contains backscatter values only, it cannot be directly used for SAR polarimetry or interferometric applications that require relative polarization phase or local phase estimates respectively.
 However, as an option, a "flattened" phase data layer can be provided with an [NRB] product for enabling InSAR analysis.
-The flattened phase is the interferometric phase, with respect to a reference orbit and to a DEM, for which the topographic phase contribution is removed.
+The flattened phase is the interferometric phase, with respect to a reference orbit and to a digital elevation model (DEM), for which the topographic phase contribution is removed.